Application and Acceptance

 Can I Speak with Alumni in My Area?

-Likely yes, please contact Daniel Smith in our Israel office directly and he will put you in touch with an alum in your area.
+Likely yes, please contact our enrollment office directly and we will put you in touch with an alum in your area.
 If there are no available alumni in your area we are happy to put you in touch with an alum from elsewhere.

 Does Everyone Get their First Choice of Section?